ABOUT US

 Placement Student

 Murray pictured with his dog Sally, is from Balcaskie Estate in East Fife.
-He has worked many lambing seasons at Fearn Farm and is currently undertaking his Agricultural Apprenticeship with us.
-Once completed, Murray hopes to head to University in Autumn 2023 to further his agricultural education.
+He has worked many lambing seasons at Fearn Farm and has recently done his Agricultural Apprenticeship with us.
+Murray is now studying Agriculture at Harper Adams University but often returns to work on the farm during breaks from University.

 Tui & Fearn